-- Sustained Findings.
-A sustained findings is required to release records relating to unreasonable/excessive force, failure to intervene, sexual assault, dishonesty, discrimination, and unlawful arrest/search categories.
-However, no sustained finding is required for those categories if the officer resigns or retires. (see below C.2).
-A sustained finding is not required to release records involving discharge of a firearm at a person category, use of force category. - a) "Sustained" means a final determination by an investigating agency, commission, board, hearing officer, or arbitrator, as applicable, following an investigation and opportunity for an administrative appeal pursuant to Cal.
+- 1. Sustained Findings.
+A sustained findings is required to release records relating to For unreasonable/excessive force, failure to intervene, sexual assault, and dishonesty, discrimination, and unlawful arrest/search categorycategories.
+However, no sustained finding is required for those categories if the officer resigns or retires. (see below C.2)., a sustained finding is required.
+No A sustained finding is not required for the to release records involving disclosure of documents for discharge of a firearm at a person category, or use of force category. - a) "Sustained" means a final determination by an investigating agency, commission, board, hearing officer, or arbitrator, as applicable, following an investigation and opportunity for an administrative appeal pursuant to Cal.
 Govt.
-Code §§ 3304 and 3304.5that the actions of the peace officer or custodial officer were found to violate law or Department policy.
+Code Sections 3304 and 3304.5 of the Government Code, that the actions of the peace officer or custodial officer were found to violate law or Department policy.
 Cal.
-Penal Code § 832.8. - b) The findings are not sustained if the officer files a timely appeal to an Administrative Law Judge. - c) The findings are sustained if the officer files a writ in court and challenges the Commission or Administrative Law Judge's findings. - d) A determination of the Department of Police Accountability ("DPA") to sustain a complaint of police officer misconduct is not a sustained finding for the purposes of Cal.
+Penal Code § 832.8. - b) There is no sustained finding if the officer resigns or retires any time before the Commission or the Chief makes a final determination.
+If the Department continues its investigation despite the officer's retirement or resignation, the charges will be sustained if the Department has made a final determination sustaining a finding and the officer has been afforded the opportunity to appeal. - e)b) The findings are not sustained if the officer files a timely appeal to an Administrative Law Judge. - d)c) The findings are sustained if the officer files a writ in court and challenges the Commission or Administrative Law Judge's findings.

+e)d) A determination of the Department of Public Accountability ("DPA") to sustain a complaint of police officer misconduct is not a sustained finding for the purposes of Cal.
 Penal Code §§ 832.7 and 832.8 because the officer does not have the opportunity to pursue an appeal under Cal.
 Govt.
-Code §§ 3304 and 3304.5 at that stage of the process.
+Code §§ Sections-3304 and 3304.5 at that stage of the process.